Edo Wonderland, Nikko City, Tochigi

 Highlights of Edo Wonderland Theme Park

 - Costumes – for an additional cost you can be dressed in a edo period costume of your choice.
-On the day we visited there were patrons dressed as samurai, ninja, princesses and even court attendants.
+On the day we visited you could see patrons dressed as samurai, ninja, princesses and even court attendants.

 - The Ninja Show – the undisputed top show at Edo Wonderland is the Ninja show.
 Actors perform a thrilling show depicting the journey of a ninja.
 Lights, smoke and other props are used to enhance the performance.
 This is one of the few shows that you cannot take photos of.